 Last week I got back from my summer holiday – 2 weeks camping in Cornwall and Shropshire and then few days with my family in Snowdonia.
 Over the years I’ve learned that taking a “proper” holiday (as opposed to a “working” holiday – I love to take those too) twice each year is absolutely essential for giving me the clarity and energy I need run my business for the rest of the year.
 Yet each year I’m amazed at the number of people who tell me they don’t take holidays because they don’t have the time – some business owners have confided that it has been years since they took more than a weekend off.

-But here’s the thing – working consistently with no breaks is no way to run a business – or treat your very best business asset (that’s you).
+But here’s the thing – working consistently with no breaks is no way to run a business – and no way to treat your most important business asset (that’s you).
 So I thought I’d share with you my tips on how to take a “proper” holiday (by “proper” holiday I mean one where you switch off from business completely and give your mind, body and spirit a chance to rest and recharge).

 For me a “proper” holiday is not so much about where I go or what activities I do when I get there.
-It’s primarily a chance to rest and fully recuperate my energy – and in particular give my brain a chance to slow down from juggling all the different strands involved in running a busy business.
+It’s more about taking time to rest and fully recoup my energy – and in particular giving my brain a chance to slow down from juggling all the different strands involved in running a busy business.

-Because the success of my business ultimately depends on my having the energy to do my work, and the sharpness and clarity of thought to help my clients and members with their business challenges.
-Taking time to rest is as important to me as any other business activity like marketing or sales.
+The success of my business ultimately depends on my having the energy to do my work, and the sharpness and clarity of thought to help my clients and members with their business challenges.
+For that reason taking time to rest is as important to me as any other business activity like marketing or sales.

 But I didn’t always do this.
-There have been many times when I felt I was too busy to take a holiday – but if I could go back in time a few years I would definitely take more holidays as I used to spend far too much of my feeling tired and not operating at my best.
+There have been many times in the past when I felt I was too busy to take a holiday – but if I could go back in time to earlier in my business I would definitely take more holidays as I used to spend far too much of my time feeling tired and not operating at my best.